EDM115/website/src/components/blog/EducationToPro.md

 <br>

 ## Step 1 : The migration
 01. Create a new local account and make it admin.
 Go on Settings => Accounts => Other users and add one.
-Make sure it's a local account, decline as much any Microsoft related info.
+Make sure it's a local account, decline as much as possible any Microsoft related info.
 02. Write somewhere all the apps that are installed.
 Some of them are system-wide but some may be just for the current user.
 03. Zip every important folder.
 Documents, Downloads, Images, ...
 I also like to zip the Appdata folder just in case.
 04. Open a cmd and type `echo %COMPUTERNAME%`.
 Write this somewhere !
 Also your current account is very probably a cloud account, so open the settings and write down the email shown at the top under your username.
 If it doesn't show up, go on Settings => Accounts => Professional or School access and it should be there.
 If you close the session by mistake, this email will be the username to enter.